 Early Notables of the Cudint family (pre 1700)

-More information is included under the topic Early Cudint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Cudint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cudint family to the New World and Oceana
+Migration of the Cudint family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Cudints to arrive in North America: Richard Cutting and his brother William were amongst the first settlers in the New World.
 They left from Ipswich England on the ship "Elizabeth".